secretstartups/handbook/workflow/index.html.md

 ### Retrospective Summary

 Note - we are currently conducting an experiment with [section-based Retrospective Summaries](#retrospective-summary-experiment-in-fy22-q4).
+During such time we will not be conducting an R&D-wide Retrospective Summary.

 The Retrospective Summary is a short pre-recorded video which summarizes the learnings across all [Group Retrospectives](/handbook/engineering/management/team-retrospectives/) ([example video](https://www.youtube.com/watch?v=XdENBhVOSiw&feature=youtu.be), [example presentation](https://docs.google.com/presentation/d/1kH9TwUAXbslM1cac938hS4Y-3mEBojQlwHw_Mm44kDE/edit?usp=sharing)).